LionelDraghi/ArchiCheck/docs/tests/use_rule.md

 P4 may use Interfaces.C

--- Note that the same error message will be output twice here, because checks -- are done once per rule, and there are two lines "only ... may use P3".
+-- Note that the same error message will be output twice here, because checks -- are done once per rule, and there is two lines "only ... may use P3".
--- As this situation (that is to have more than one "only" statement targetting -- the same unit) is not coherent, I won't change the code and try to fix that.
+-- This situation (that is to have more than one "only" statement targeting -- the same unit) is not coherent, but I won't change the code and try to fix that.
 -- It will remain a "feature".
 --
 -- The future syntax "only P1 and P2 may use Interfaces.C" could be a solution.